ewired/gjs-guide/docs/extensions/review-guidelines/review-guidelines.md

 You **MUST** remove all active main loop sources in `disable()`, even if the callback function will eventually return `false` or `GLib.SOURCE_REMOVE`.

+### Code must not be obfuscated

+Extension code **MUST** be readable and reviewable JavaScript.

+Although a specific code-style is not enforced during review, it is expected that your code is formatted in a way that can be understood by reviewers.
+Specifically, the following rules **MUST** be adhered to:

+- JavaScript code must be legible and reasonably structured
+- JavaScript code must not be minified or obfuscated
+- TypeScript must be transpiled to well-formatted JavaScript

 ### No excessive logging

 Extension **MUST NOT** print excessively to the log.
 The log should only be used for important messages and errors.